Ahsome/NIMA-Notes/Med Notes/Diseases/Respiratory/Lung cancer.md

 - When using CXR, always compare with previous CXR to identify new lesions ^fdb235
 - [[#Adenocarcinoma]] is the cancer linked least to non-smoking
 - Most lung cancer come from metastatis, such as from [[Breast Cancer]] and [[Colon Cancer]]
+- When pulmonary nodules are found, always conduct management as seen in [[#Pulmonary Nodules:]] ^3290b8

 ---
 # History